Robert-Riordan-UCD/this-is-rob/content/posts/fpga-8-bit-cpu/testing.md

 UVM is a standard method for RTL verification.
 It uses a number of reusable modules make verification faster, easier, and maintainable.
 These are the main modules.

 ## Sequence items
-Contain a set of inputs for the DUT.
+Contain a set of inputs for the Design Under Test (DUT).

 ## Sequencer
 Schedules the sequence items.

 ## Driver
-Drives the inputs of the DUT, based on sequence items received from the sequencer.
+Drives the inputs to the DUT, based on sequence items received from the sequencer.

 ## Monitor
 Monitors the DUTs inputs and outputs, and passes them to the scoreboard and coverage.